Open Travel Guide

 Guided Obô National Park treks must be booked in advance through Navetur-Equatour or hotel concierges.
 Roça São João plantation restaurant requires reservation 1–2 days ahead.
 Whale watching tours (July–September) can be booked same-day at the harbour.

-What is the best time of year to visit attractions in Sao Tome And Principe?
+When is the best season to visit attractions in Sao Tome And Principe?

 June–September (dry season) for beaches, whale watching, and hiking.
 November–March for sea turtle nesting.
 December–February for a quieter dry season with good conditions.